- Brené Brown

 Online sessions are available on select weekday evenings and most weekends, with flexible options including early evenings.

 You can view current appointment times on my website.
-If you don’t see a suitable slot, please contact me directly to discus
+If you don’t see a suitable slot, please contact me directly.

 Fees & Insurance